How to Propose an Action in OpenGov (Governance v2)¶

 Once you have committed the preimage (check the previous section), the roadmap's next major milestone is to submit the proposal related to it.
 To do so, select Referenda from the Governance dropdown, and click on Submit proposal.

 In order to submit a proposal, you'll need to choose which Origin class you want your proposal to be executed with.
 Choosing the wrong Track/Origin might result in your proposal failing at execution.
-For more information on each Origin class, please refer to the Governance v2 section of the governance overview page.
+For more information on each Origin class, please refer to the General Definitions section on the Governance on Moonbeam overview page.

 Here, you need to provide the following information: